MapMaths/MathsNotes.jl/README.md

 # DiffNotes
-> Just some notes taken when I am studying Calculus, still updating.
+> Some notes taken when I am studying Mathematical skills, still updating.

 ## Highlights
-These codes will make it more convenient while programming on Calculus.
+These codes will make it more convenient while programming on Maths (Mainly calculus).

 ## Usage
 ### Add dependencies